How to Watercolor Light and Shadow on a Magnificent Leaf

 These are my watercolor palette.
 If you don’t have the right shades of brown and ochre, mix them like you see I did here.

 Watercolor the whole leaf with light ochre.
-Paint the right side with the darker brown color, and add some pastel yellow to the top left.
+Paint the right side with a darker brown color, and add some pastel yellow to the top left.

 Painting the leaf with watercolor.